MacIver-Lab/Ergodic-Information-Harvesting/README.md

 #### Code Structure
 The figure code files are under `./Production-Figure-Code/`.
 Similarly, it is centralized in a single MATLAB file `makeFigurePanels.m`.
 Code for each figure panels are included under `./Production-Figure-Code/FigureCode/` along with the previously simulated data if step 1 is skipped.

-Note that running `sm-fig4` with `USE_PUBLISHED_DATASET = 0` (which uses locally reproduced dataset instead of the previously simulated) will start batch simulation before making figure panels.
-The trajectory simulation took around 10 hours on the benchmark machine.
+Note that running `sm-fig4` with `USE_PUBLISHED_DATASET = 0` (which uses locally reproduced dataset instead of the previously simulated) will start a batch simulation before making figure panels.
+The simulations for this figure took around 10 hours on the benchmark machine.

 #### Example Procedure of Reproducing figure 1
 To reproduce figure 1 for example, use the following procedures: